• Office

 While the primary focus of hybrid work security is physical, digital vulnerabilities and cybersecurity cannot be ignored.
 Employees often connect to office networks from home or use personal devices for work purposes.
 Unsecured home networks or outdated devices can create indirect risks to physical security.
 For instance, allowing unauthorised access to smart security systems or cloud-based monitoring platforms.

 It’s important to implement secure remote access protocols and ensure employees are aware of safe practices, such as using VPNs and strong passwords.
+Since 2024, the National Cyber Security Centre has updated its guidance to highlight the risks of “shadow IT” in hybrid environments.
 Even though cyber threats are secondary to physical security in this context, addressing them supports the integrity of integrated smart systems.
+Organisations should also consider why cloud-based security is safer when managing distributed teams.

 Cyber security